From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 CSAT = (Number of Satisfied Customers / Total Number of Responses) x 100

 • Number of Satisfied Customers: This represents the total number of customers who responded with a high satisfaction rating on your survey.
 Typically, a 4 or 5 on a 5-point scale (or similar positive ratings on a different scale) are considered satisfied.
+Check HR KPIs and learn how to measure employee satisfaction.

 • Total Number of Responses: This is the total number of customers who participated in your CSAT survey and submitted a response.